 Keep your own identity

-There’s no need to pretend to be one of the boys – or attempt to dress like them.
 Your own personality is what will get you ahead.
-Be your best self, not someone else.
-‘Never lose your own identity,’ warns Gwen Parry-Jones.
-‘Use your strengths,’ adds Helen Cooper, a project manager at Tube Lines.
-‘Women do think in a different way.
-Use your empathy, understanding and listening skills to your advantage, eg to work out that someone might not mean what they are saying to you.’
+Be your best self, not someone else, and use your strengths to your advantage.
+For example, skills such as empathy, understanding and listening can be used to work out that someone might not mean what they are saying to you.

 Get your personal life and work life working together

 You’re going to be working hard once you start your graduate career.
-Once your salary permits, outsource tasks outside work that you don’t have to do yourself.
-‘Get yourself a cleaner, even a gardener,’ advises Angela Seeney, an engineer working in alternative energies at Shell.
+Once your salary permits, consider outsourcing tasks outside work that you don’t have to do yourself, such as cleaning and gardening.

 It’s also perfectly possible for women to combine children with a successful career.
 ‘Some women have house-husbands; others just juggle,’ comments Sandi Rhys Jones OBE, who raised three children while running her own business employing 12 people.
-Her advice again draws on the value of making contacts, especially with other women.
+She stresses the value of making contacts, especially with other women.
 ‘Networking is good as you exchange ideas for how to maintain work/life balance,’ she comments.
 ‘And it’s great to meet other normal working mums who could be role models,’ she adds.

 TARGETjobs Events for women